mahmoudaboueleneen/tomasulo/docs/report.md

    Before Issuing:
       Decode Instruction.
-      If no Structural Hazard (availability of structure to carry out the operation/there's space in Buffer/Station) && In case of Load there is no Store manipulating the same address in the Buffers
+      If no Structural Hazard (availability of structure to carry out the operation/there's space in Buffer/Station) && In case of Load there is no Store manipulating the same address in the Buffers (eliminating RAW hazard), && In case of Store there is not either a Load or a Store manipulating the same address in the Buffers. (eliminating WAR and WAW hazards), Otherwise; instruction won't be issued and will remain in the Instructions Queue.

       Then,
        - Issue Instruction to its Buffer/Station,
        - Set the Buffer/Station to busy,
        - If not a Store, Update the Qi field in the Register file for the Instruction's Destination Register with the tag of the Buffer/Station that the Instruction has been added to,
-       - Add to a Hash Map ==> K: Tag of the Buffer/Station, V: Cycle Number that it's issued in.
+       - Add to a Hash Map ==> Key: Tag of the Buffer/Station, Value: Cycle Number that it's issued in (tracking when each instruction was issued exactly).

-   If Load instruction, skip the next check (as effective addresses are assumed already given so no need to check registers)
+   If Load instruction, skip the next check (as effective addresses are assumed already given so no need to check registers):

       Check Operand Registers in the Register File:
          If the Operand Registers are free (their Qi = 0) then copy the value to Vj/Vk.
          Else, copy the Buffer/Station tag responsible for this Operand from Qi in the Register File to Qj/Qk.

 2. (Execute)

-   For each Station, if it has Qj and Qk both equal 0, Execute (Decrement Cycles Left).
+   - For each Station, if it has Qj and Qk both equal 0, Execute(Decrement Cycles Left).

-   For each Buffer, if memory is not busy, Execute (Decrement Cycles Left and set memory to busy).
+   - For each Load or Store Buffer, if memory is not busy, Execute (Decrement Cycles Left and set memory to busy).

-   Each instruction keeps executing according to its required number of cycles to finish.
+   - Each instruction keeps executing according to its required number of cycles to finish.
    If it's a Store, wait for the value to be stored to be ready before Executing.

-   We will use an array of finishedInstructions which we will add an Object {tag, value} of the finished instruction to, to later in the next stage be used to select one instruction from (based on FIFO) to write to the bus.
+   - We will use an array of finishedInstructions in which we will add an Object {tag, value} of the finished instruction to, to later in the next stage be used to select one instruction only to publish its value and tag to the Bus(based on FIFO) using the HashMap in the issue stage (storing the clock cycle in which each instruction was issued).
    Thus, this array will be sorted based on the clock cycle number that the instruction was issued in.

-   So, if instruction is finished, compute the result and add the {tag, value} to array of Finished Instructions except if it's a store instruction we don't add it to the array as it won't publish anything to the bus.
+   So, if instruction is finished, compute the result and add the {tag, value} to array of Finished Instructions except if it's a store instruction we don't add it to the array as it won't publish anything to the bus, and excluding the BNEZ instruction also as it doesn't write anything to the Bus, it directly update the PC register value if it is successful.

 3. (Write Result)